Cartilage Piercing: Types, Healing, Pain, Cost, Jewelry, Gauge, Aftercare, Cleaning

 A helix piercing is a type of cartilage ear piercing done in the upper half of your ear.
 It can be a single piercing or multiple.
 It can also be positioned in various areas of your upper ear based on your preferences.

-Whereas lobe piercings often heal within a month, helix piercings can take 6 to 9 months to fully heal.
+Whereas lobe piercings often heal within a month, Helix piercings can take 6 to 9 months to fully heal.
 It may take longer if you experience complications.
 There are fewer blood vessels in your cartilage than in your ear lobe which is what lengthens the healing time.

 On a scale from 1 to 10 with 1 being the least and 10 being the worst, people often rate a helix piercing at between a 4 and a 7.

-You may get rings, studs, or bars for your helix piercing.
+You may get rings, studs, or bars for your Helix piercing.
 However, you must ensure it fits comfortably where it’s placed.
 You also may need to start with a stud and wait for the piercing to fully heal before swapping to a hoop.

-An auricle piercing is a variant of the helix piercing.
+An Auricle piercing is a variant of the helix piercing.
 It is located along the outer rim of the ear, above the earlobe.
 It involves puncturing the cartilage in this area, often adorned with a small hoop or stud.

-The forward helix piercing is a variant of the helix piercing.
+The Forward Helix piercing is a variant of the Helix piercing.
 It is located on the upper half of your ear on the side closest to your face.
 If you imagine the ear as a seashell that spirals in on itself, the helix is the outer rim of the shell.

 The jewelry sizes are usually smaller than the standard helix piercings.
 The first piece of jewelry for your forward helix piercing will be curved studs or barbells used during the healing process.